victorlefevre/UMAT_Lefevre_Sozio_Lopez-Pamies/README.md

 - This [subroutine](UMAT_KLP_RK5_hybrid.f) doesn't create predefined field variables.
 - Please consult the Abaqus Documentation for additional references regarding the use of the UMAT subroutine for (near-)incompressible material models.

+## Documented errors
+- The line `#INCLUDE <SMAASPUSERSUBROUTINES.HDR>`, which appears twice in the code (lines 848 and 1235), has generated errors on some versions of Abaqus, but not on others.
+If the line generates an error, you can comment it out by including the character `C` as the first character of the line.
+It is expected that the code will work after this modification.

 ## Examples
 The [Examples](Examples) folder contains examples of how to use the present [subroutine](UMAT_KLP_RK5_hybrid.f).